quadbio/RNAseq_tutorial/Tutorial.md

 ```console
 gzip -d hg38.fa.gz
 ```

+>***NOTE***
+>If you use Euler, this `gzip` is a bit in the grey zone in between what you must submit to the job queue and what you can for sure run directly at the login node without any problem.
+Make the decision based on which you think is more acceptable: strictly following the rule but having to wait even for such a small step, or getting it done quickly but taking the risk of getting complains from the Euler team and (in the worst case) being warned or even blocked.

 Now we can build the genome index of the human reference genome for STAR
 ```console